 By default, user interface controls (uicontrols) use the default font for the platform on which they are running.
-For example, when displaying your GUI on PCs, user interface controls use MS San Serif.
-When your GUI runs on a different platform, they use that computer's default font.
-This provides a consistent look with respect to your GUI and other application GUIs on the same platform.
+For example, when displaying your UI on PCs, user interface controls use MS San Serif.
+When your UI runs on a different platform, they use that computer's default font.
+This provides a consistent look with respect to your UI and other applications on the same platform.

 pbh1.FontName = 'default';

-MATLAB software uses the standard system background color of the system on which the GUI is running as the default component background color.
-This color varies on different computer systems, e.g., the standard shade of gray on the PC differs from that on UNIX® system, and may not match the default GUI background color.
+MATLAB uses the standard system background color of the system on which the UI is running as the default component background color.
+This color varies on different computer systems, e.g., the standard shade of gray on the PC differs from that on UNIX® system, and may not match the default UI background color.

-You can make the GUI background color match the default component background color.
+You can make the UI background color match the default component background color.
 This code gets the default component background color and assign it to the figure.

 defaultBackground = get(groot,'defaultUicontrolBackgroundColor'); fh.Color = defaultBackground;